 Virtually every 'Ubaid settlement had a large nonresidential building, probably a temple, built of mud brick on platforms of clay or imported stone.
 Access typically was by a flight of stairs, to a room about ten meters in length, with a broad platform at one end and a table or small altar at the other.

 Until about 5000 BC, settlements seem to have been located primarily with regard to the availability of resources and the land's agricultural potential, not on the basis of political or economic relationships.
 By 4000 BC, the number of small settlements had increased dramatically in many areas, and there was increasing variability in their arrangement and composition.
-(46)
+(Patterns in Prehistory)

 Abstract terms like "punctuated leap" cannot explain how hunters and gatherers, who reputedly had only recently left their caves, could evolve to having modern city-states like Kish, Uruk, Akkad, and Babylon in just a few centuries.
 Scenarios like "rebirth of a pre-existing civilization" or "external assistance" can better explain the development of such complexity in the short period of time available.
-(113)
+(Gods, Genes, and Consciousness)

 c.
 8500-5500 BC High-point of Watcher culture, which remains in virtual isolation in northern Kurdistan. c.
 6500-6000 BC Height of Catal Huyuk culture on the Anatolian plain, practising excarnation and an advanced form of death-trance shamanism that features the vulture.
 The Jarmo community flourishes in Upper Iraq, its direct contact with the fallen race being preserved as abstract serpentine art.
-(149)
+(From the Ashes of Angels)

 In a major marine archaeological discovery, Indian scientists have come up with excellent geometric objects below the sea-bed in the western coast similar to Harapppan-like ruins.
 'This is the first time such sites have been reported in the Gulf of Cambay,' Science and Technology Minister Murli Manohar Joshi told reporters.
 The discovery was made a few weeks ago when multi-disciplinary underwater surveys carried out by the National Institute of Ocean Technology (NIOT) picked up images of 'excellent geometrical objects', which were normally man-made, in a 9-kilometre stretch west of Hazira in Gujerat.
 'It is important to note that the underwater marine structures discovered in Gulf of Cambay have similarity with the structures found on land on archaeological sites of Harappan and pre-Harappan times,' Joshi said.
 The acoustic [sonar] images showed the area lined with well-laid house basements, like features partially covered by sand waves and sand ripples at 30-40 metre water depth.
 At many places channel-like features were also seen indicating the possible existence of possible drainage in the area, he said.
 Possible age of the finds can be anywhere between 4000 and 6000 years, Joshi said, adding the site might have got submerged due to a powerful earthquake.
 (125)

 Catalhoyuk seems to show us that the development of large, sedentary settlements at the end of the Pleistocene was not necessarily prefaced by the development of intensive agriculture.
 Catalhoyuk was not a city but, as archaeologist Guillermo Algaze describes it, an "overgrown village".
 For example, there is no public architecture, no evidence of municipal buildings, palaces temples, or government structures; at least, none have been found in the 4% sample of the site excavated so far.
-(170)
+(The Past in Perspective)